Dockformer: A transformer-based molecular docking paradigm for large-scale virtual screening: EXPERIMENTS

 Most DL-based approaches cannot be applied to virtual screening tasks directly because they can generate only the binding conformations but cannot predict the binding strengths of these conformations.
 These approaches are usually aided by well-established scoring functions, increasing the computational complexity of screening \cite{cai2024carsidock}.
 To avoid this disadvantage, DeepDock learns a statistical potential based on the distance likelihood, and KarmaDock trains mixture density networks to learn intermolecular distance distributions as scoring functions.
 Empirical evidence has demonstrated that such learned scoring functions lead to more powerful screening performance than conventional physics-based methods do \cite{mendez2021geometric, zhang2023efficient}.

 Similarly, Dockformer allocates confidence assessment indicators for each generated complex conformation following the protocol of AlphaFold2.
-The target confidence of the predicted conformation is estimated via the distance difference test between the predicted and ground truth distances and can be used to describe the binding strengths between proteins and ligands for virtual screening, which is described in Section \ref{Lossfunc}.
+The target confidence of the predicted conformation is estimated via the distance difference test between the predicted and ground-truth distances and can be used to describe the binding strengths between proteins and ligands for virtual screening, which is described in Section \ref{Lossfunc}.
 To verify the effectiveness of the confidence measures, a scatter diagram of the generated complex conformations with the corresponding confidence indicators and RMSD values is illustrated in Fig. \ref{fig:2}(a).
 We find an apparent linear relationship between confidence and RMSD, represented by the orange line, through a simple linear regression method.
 The results suggest that higher confidence indicates lower RMSDs of the generated conformations.

-In addition, the effectiveness of the confidence indicators was verified by distinguishing the strong and weak binders.
+In addition, the effectiveness of the confidence indicators is verified by distinguishing the strong and weak binders.
 The predicted binding poses are allocated positive or negative labels, depending on whether their RMSDs are above or below the threshold of $2.0 \mathring{A}$.
-The confidence indicators were subsequently used to classify these conformations, and the receiver operating characteristic curves are presented in Fig. \ref{fig:2}(b).
+The confidence indicators are subsequently used to classify these conformations, and the receiver operating characteristic curves are presented in Fig. \ref{fig:2}(b).
 Areas under the curve (AUCs) of 0.7506 and 0.7438 are achieved on two benchmark datasets.
 These values are much larger than 0.5000, indicating the powerful classification performance of the confidence indicators.
-Therefore, on the basis of these confidence indicators, Dockformer can be applied to large-scale virtual screening tasks without the need for additional scoring functions.
+Therefore, on the basis of these confidence indicators, Dockformer can be applied to large-scale virtual screening tasks without additional scoring functions.